pilgun/acvtool/readme.md

 2. Install the instrumented APK in the Android emulator or device. [install <path>]
 3. Initiate instrumentation process in the emulator. [start <package>]
 4. Test the application. (just click the installed app)
-5. Finish instrumention process in the emulator.
+5. Finish instrumentation process in the emulator.
 [Press Ctrl+C]
 6. Generate the code coverage report. [report <package> -p <pickle_path>]

 Details: